Strategy and tactics of guerrilla warfare: Use of terror

 In some cases, the use of terrorism can be an aspect of guerrilla warfare.
 Terrorism is used to focus international attention on the guerrilla cause, kill opposition leaders, extort money from targets, intimidate the general population, create economic losses, and keep followers and potential defectors in line.
 As well, the use of terrorism can provoke the greater power to launch a disproportionate response, thus alienating a civilian population which might be sympathetic to the terrorist's cause.
 Such tactics may backfire and cause the civil population to withdraw its support, or to back countervailing forces against the guerrillas.

 Such situations occurred in Israel, where suicide bombings encouraged most Israeli opinion to take a harsh stand against Palestinian attackers, including general approval of "targeted killings" to kill enemy cells and leaders.
 In the Philippines and Malaysia, communist terror strikes helped turn civilian opinion against the insurgents.
 In Peru and some other countries, civilian opinion at times backed the harsh countermeasures used by governments against revolutionary or insurgent movements.

+Bank robberies

+Bank robberies have been used by insurgents and revolutionaries in order to fund their activities, for example the 1907 Tiflis bank robbery, using violence in excess of that needed to achieve the aims of the robberies helps contributes to a climate of fear.

+Group participation in atrocities

+As an initiation new recruits, especially forced ones, will be encouraged or forced to participate in atrocities, such as torture, rape and murder, unwilling recruits will be forced to do this against their own communities and families or be killed themselves.
+The goal of these atrocities is to divorce the new recruit from his or her previous life and bind them to the insurgency; criminals in their own eyes and in the eyes of society, such recruits will be led to believe that they cannot go back to their previous lives and have no other family other than the insurgency.
+In order to break the hold the insurgency may hold over such members, the authorities may offer amnesties and pardons for crimes committed.